 Waxy’s Little Sister

 Many believe this Stoke Newington stalwart is “the” Irish pub in London, and for good reason.
-Staff serve an exceptional pint of Guinness in a very Irish atmosphere; the narrow space is usually packed, high-spirited and full of laughter.
+Auld Shillelagh's staff serve an exceptional pint of Guinness in a very Irish atmosphere; the narrow space is usually packed, high-spirited and full of laughter.
 The staff are so hospitable that they might even bring your well-poured pint of Guinness over to your table.

-You might be surprised to find that London’s oldest Irish pub is actually nestled away on Fleet Street in the very centre of the City.
-It was probably the first pub outside Ireland to serve draught Guinness – a process it still does very well.
+You might be surprised to find that London’s oldest Irish pub is actually nestled away on Fleet Street in the City.
+The Tipperary was probably the first pub outside Ireland to serve draught Guinness – a process it still does very well.
 While the real draw is the Irish bar’s fascinating history and unexpected location, the cheap and cheerful Irish food is also enjoyable.

 Stuck for a place to celebrate Patrick’s Day after the St Patrick’s Day Parade in London?
 With venues in Soho, Carnaby Street, and more, the O’Neill’s chain of Irish pubs and bars always plan something special for the Irish festival.
 Head to O'Neill's Kings Cross, for example, for live music and Irish dancers from 5pm.